 When people ask, “What is this ‘Ignatian thing’ that Jesuits invite us to understand?”, tell them it is just one more human experience of life’s non-negotiables but channeled in ways that help other people.

-From the speech “Ignatian Spirituality: What Are We talking about and Why?” by Howard Gray, SJ.
+From the speech “Ignatian Spirituality: What Are We Talking About and Why?” by Howard Gray, SJ.
 Howard Gray, SJ, is currently the Assistant to the President at Georgetown University.
 Excerpts used with permission.
-For more from Fr.
-Gray, see a collection of his lectures.